Context-Aware Semantic Similarity Measurement for Unsupervised Word Sense Disambiguation: Methods

 \subsection{BERT embeddings}

-One popular method that could be used for CASS is based on BERT embeddings \citep{key-Bert}.
-BERT embeddings are vector representations of words or sentences in a high-dimensional space learned from large corpora of text.
-BERT embeddings are context-aware since they capture the meaning of text units based on their surrounding context and can be used to measure semantic similarity.
+One prevalent method that could be used for CASS is based on BERT embeddings \cite{key-Bert}.
+BERT embeddings are vector representations of words or sentences in a high-dimensional space learned from large text corpora.
+BERT embeddings are context-aware since they capture the meaning of text based on their surrounding context.

-Let $x_1, x_2, ..., x_n$ be a sequence of input tokens representing a sentence, and let $h_i$ be the contextualized representation for the $i$-th token obtained using the BERT model.
+Let $x_1, x_2, ..., x_n$ be a succession of input tokens defining a sentence, and let $h_i$ be the contextualized model for the $i$-th token obtained using the BERT model.

 We can obtain the sentence-level embedding $S$ by taking a weighted average of the token embeddings as in Eq. \ref{eq:bert1}:

 where $\alpha_i$ is the weight assigned to the $i$-th token, and is given by Eq. \ref{eq:bert2}: